Jediweirdo/Shortcut-Peramaterizer/README.md

 Because to get a Wikipedia API key, I needed to make an OAuth login flow from scratch.
 Part of that process involved providing a redirect link for Wikipedia to tack the authorization code I need onto, but I quickly realized two things:
 1. Wikipedia doesn't allow app URLs to be redirect links
-2. Wikipedia gives the authorization code by tacking on a `&code=` parameter to the URL.
+2. Wikipedia gives the authorization code by tacking on a `code` parameter to the URL.
 Shortcuts doesn't accept any input not in the `input` or `text` URL parameter, so even if I could add the `shortcut://` redirect, the actual important part would be ignored

 As such, this project was born